tcaselli/java-data-graphql/README.md

         return result;
     }
 };
-// Then provide this attribute getter to the MetaModel constructor (see below)
+// Then provide this attribute getter to the MetaModel builder method
 ```

 -> For a **writable** dynamic attribute, implement IGQLDynamicAttributeSetter or extend default implementation GQLDynamicAttributeSetter